etcd-io/etcd/Documentation/cluster-discovery.md

 The discovery API will automatically clean up the address of a stale peer that is no longer part of the cluster.
 The TTL for this process is a week, which should be long enough to handle any extremely long outage you may encounter.
 There is no harm in having stale peers in the list until they are cleaned up, since an etcd instance only needs to connect to one valid peer in the cluster to join.

 [discovery-design]: https://github.com/coreos/etcd/blob/master/Documentation/design/cluster-finding.md

+## Lifetime of a Discovery URL

+A discovery URL identifies a single etcd cluster.
+Do not re-use discovery URLs for new clusters.

+When a machine starts with a new discovery URL the discovery URL will be activated and record the machine's metadata.
+If you destroy the whole cluster and attempt to bring the cluster back up with the same discovery URL it will fail.
+This is intentional because all of the registered machines are gone including their logs so there is nothing to recover the killed cluster.